claranet/terraform-datadog-monitors/common/alerting-message/README.md

 * A broadcast channel for critical alerts
 * A broadcast channel for nodata alerts
 * A broadcast channel for warning alerts
-* Prepend test free string
+* Prepend text free string
 * Append text free string

 Inputs